matthew-piziak/dna-ddr/README.md

 # DNA DDR

+DNA has four nucleotides, so type it with a [dance controller](https://en.wikipedia.org/wiki/Dance_Dance_Revolution "DDR")!

 Welcome to DNA DDR!
-Use the **arrow keys** to input nucleotides and results will be updated live.
+Use your keyboard's **arrow keys** to input nucleotides.

+Results will be updated live.
 You should see something like this:

 ![screenshot](screenshots/screenshot.png?raw=true "DNA DDR")

+Matching virus results are indicated with charming abstract art that reflects their personalities.

 ## Live Site

 This site is hosted at <https://sleepy-reef-84623.herokuapp.com/>.

-Note that to save resources this kind of Heroku instance is not kept hot.
-If it does not immediately load, wait a few seconds.
-Subsequent loads will be instantaneous.
+## Minor Notes

+If you'd rather use a form input, use the tiny input with the button labeled "Search Manually".

+Type three nucleotides and get an amino-acid shout-out!

 ## Documentation

-See <INSTALL> for installation instructions, <ARCHITECTURE> for design notes, and <TODO> for next steps.
+Please see <ARCHITECTURE> for design and architecture notes!

+<INSTALL> contains installation instructions.

+<TODO> lists potential improvements.

+Thanks for stopping by!